Limitations and Troubleshooting

 To keep resolution consistent across both environments:

-Either approach gives a consistent, Artifactory-backed resolution path; choose based on your CI network topology.
+This gives a consistent, Artifactory-backed resolution path regardless of your CI network topology.

 Hugging Face Models and Registry Limitations

-Gated or licensed models do not work through the anonymous redirect path because it does not carry the developer's Hugging Face token.
-Mitigation: Configure the Hugging Face remote repository (the PTC repo_key for huggingfaceml) with stored Hugging Face credentials so Artifactory authenticates to the upstream on behalf of anonymous redirected requests.
+Gated or licensed models do not work through the PTC redirect path because developer credentials are not forwarded.
+Mitigation: Configure the Hugging Face remote repository (the PTC repo_key for huggingfaceml) with stored Hugging Face credentials so Artifactory authenticates to the upstream on behalf of redirected requests.
 Follow JFrog's Hugging Face integration documentation for the repository configuration steps.

 Xet transfer protocol is not supported through the PTC redirect flow.
 To use PTC with Hugging Face, disable Xet on the workstation: